praneeth-mohan/praneeth-mohan/README.md

 * **Systems Design:** Expert-level UI/UX prototyping in **Figma** to ensure medical tools are accessible and user-friendly.

 ### **4. Integrated Systems Architecture**

-As the **Chief Systems Architect of [MediGuard AI](https://github.com/praneeth-mohan/MediGuard-AI)**, I lead the development of integrated health-tech stacks, ensuring that complex pharmaceutical logic—such as dosage calculations—is perfectly synchronized with modern, minimalist frontend interfaces.
-I specialize in building high-fidelity systems that bridge the gap between regulatory data accuracy and seamless user experiences.
+As the **Chief Systems Architect of [MediGuard AI](https://github.com/praneeth-mohan/MediGuard-AI)**, I lead the engineering of high-fidelity health-tech stacks designed to bridge the gap between complex pharmaceutical logic and seamless user experiences.
+My primary focus is solving the "AI hallucination" problem by integrating the **openFDA API** to source data directly from official regulatory repositories. .
+I specialize in building minimalist, "consulting-style" interfaces that remain consistent across Web, Android, and Windows platforms.
+This architecture prioritizes noise-filtered clinical intelligence, providing healthcare professionals with a reliable, high-performance tool for drug discovery and safety audits where data accuracy is non-negotiable.

-Additionally, as a **Developer at [DriveShield](https://github.com/praneeth-mohan/DriveShield)**, I am engineering a prototype for high-security automotive and emergency response systems, focusing on robust authentication and real-time data integration.
+Additionally, as a **Developer at [DriveShield](https://github.com/praneeth-mohan/DriveShield)**, I am developing a specialized prototype for a smart emergency alert system aimed at drastically reducing rescue response times. **The project addresses the critical "golden hour" after a vehicle accident** by enabling a manual SOS activation protocol that works even when victims are disoriented.
+The technical architecture integrates **GPS real-time tracking** with **GSM/LTE communication** to ensure that precise location data is transmitted to hospitals, police, and fire departments simultaneously, even in remote areas.
+A core component of this prototype is its robust security layer, featuring **17-character VIN-based authentication** to verify vehicle identity.
+By combining Advanced Driver Assistance Systems (ADAS) logic with a cloud-synchronized mobile application, DriveShield serves as a vital safety bridge designed to improve survival rates through immediate, reliable emergency connectivity.

 ---